w3c/patch-subset-incxfer/docs/static-ift.md

 * Only supports subset definitions using codepoints.
 Will be looking to add supprot for layout features next.
 * For IFTB currently only supports true type (glyf) and not open type (CFF/CFF2) fonts.
 Support for CFF coming soon.
 * Overlapping subset definitions in the patch map are not yet supported.
+* Only integer patch ids are currently supported.
+Eventually though arbitrary string ids should be allowed.